What is Pipeline Velocity?

 What is a good overall win rate for B2B SaaS?

 3–8% overall win rate (MQL to Closed-Won) is typical.
 Below 1% indicates serious funnel inefficiency.
-Above 10% is excellent.
+Above 10% is excellent and usually signals strong product-market fit.

 How often should I check my pipeline velocity?

-Weekly for active sales teams, monthly for smaller operations.
-Save a snapshot after each review to track your trend over time.
+Weekly for active sales teams managing 50+ opportunities; monthly for smaller operations under 10 active deals.
+Save a snapshot after each review — the velocity trend over 8–12 weeks is more actionable than any single reading.